Floorp-Projects/Floorp/python/mozbuild/mozbuild/frontend/README.rst

 Overview
 ========

-The build system is defined by a bunch of files in the source tree called *mozbuild* files.
-Each *mozbuild* file defines a unique part of the overall build system.
-This includes information like "compile file X," "copy this file here," "link these files together to form a library."
-Together, all the *mozbuild* files define how the entire build system works.
+Tree metadata (including the build system) is defined by a collection of files in the source tree called *mozbuild* files.
+These typically are files named *moz.build*.
+But, the actual name can vary.

+Each *mozbuild* file defines basic metadata about the part of the tree (typically directory scope) it resides in.
+This includes build system configuration, such as the list of C++ files to compile or headers to install or libraries to link together.

 *mozbuild* files are actually Python scripts.
 However, their execution is governed by special rules.
 This will be explained later.